 - 1.5x points on everything else

 Those bonus categories have some caps, as I outlined above.
-I value Ultimate Rewards points at 1.7 cents each, so by my math, you’re earning:
+I value Ultimate Rewards points at 1.7 cents each, based on the ability to transfer them to airline and hotel partners, which can be disproportionately valuable for premium redemptions.
+By my math, you’re earning:

 - An 8.5% return on office supply stores, internet, cable, and phones services